turingschool/backend_mod_1_prework/section4/reflection.md

 **3. In your own words, what is a Class?**

 A class is a category.
-For example "Cat" could be a class, and the instances of that class could be "Gow", "Sam", and "Chloe".
+For example "Cat" could be a class, and the instances of that class could be "gow", "sam", and "chloe".

 **4. What is an attribute of a Class?**

-An attribute is a characteristic that ever instance of a class has.
-For example, for my cat class, some attributes could include name, age, color, is_hungry, and favorite_foods.
+An attribute is a characteristic that every instance of a class has.
+For example, for my Cat class, some attributes could include name, age, color, is_hungry, and favorite_foods.

 **5. What is behavior of a Class?**

 A method is a thing that an instance of a class can do.
-For example, for my cat class, some methods could include eat, play, sleep, or be_pet.
+For example, for my Cat class, some methods could include eat, play, sleep, or be_pet.

 **6. In the space below, create a Dog class with at least 2 attributes and 2 behaviors:**